-Beef osso buco is a recipe that swaps veal shank with bone in shin of beef, which is braised in red wine & served with a simple gremolata.
+Beef osso buco is a recipe that swaps veal shank with bone-in shin of beef, which is braised in red wine and served with a simple gremolata.

-This recipe requires long old cooking, but it is a very easy recipe that requires you to spend very little time in the kitchen.
+This recipe requires long, slow cooking, but it is a very easy recipe that requires you to spend very little time in the kitchen.

 Braised Beef Shank Osso Bucco